pulp/pulp/docs/contributing/3.0-development/rest-api.rst

 Note that the Detail ViewSet's ``endpoint_name`` only needs to be unique among its Detail ViewSet peers sharing the same Master ViewSet.
-It would be perfectly acceptable, for example, to have a Detail Importer ViewSet with ``endpoint_name`` "rpm", since the generated endpoint for that ViewSet would be something like ``importer/rpm``, and not conflict with any of the endpoints generated for Detail ViewSets that share the Content Model as a Master.
+It would be perfectly acceptable, for example, to have a Detail Remote ViewSet with ``endpoint_name`` "rpm", since the generated endpoint for that ViewSet would be something like ``remote/rpm``, and not conflict with any of the endpoints generated for Detail ViewSets that share the Content Model as a Master.

 Setting ``endpoint_name`` to a string literal rather than deriving its value is an intentional